 For instance, Google isn’t going to trust you if your overall review rating is 2 stars.
 They’ll most likely show a searcher a competitor without reviews over a company that has loads of bad ones.

 The next most important one is what sites you’re reviewed on.
-Obviously you’re going to want a few Google reviews.
+Obviously, you’re going to want a few Google reviews.
 But this shouldn’t be the only place you get reviews from.
-You should also diversify and get reviews on Facebook, Angie’s List, BBB, Yellow Pages, and any other place you can tell Google customers are finding you on.
+You should also diversify and get reviews on Facebook, Angie’s List, BBB, Yellow Pages, and any other place you can tell Google where customers are finding you.

-As a good rule of thumb, I suggest having your customer give you a review on the platform they discovered you on.
-That way you don’t have to do much delegation when asking your customers to leave you a review on a specific platform.
+As a good rule of thumb, I suggest having your customer give you a review on the platform they discovered you on, that way you don’t have to do many delegations when asking your customers to leave you a review on a specific platform.
 Although you do want to focus on Google and Facebook primarily.

 It’s always best practice to respond to them in a professional manner to help deescalate the situation.
 Responding to reviews isn’t a ranking factor in itself, but it helps influence potential customers to not stray away due to one or a few complaints.
 It shows that your business is ready to deal and help with any issue and start a dialog with anyone that has a problem.
 It also shows how responsive your brand is.

 Take Middletown Tractor for example.
 Their internal marketing coordinator did an excellent job of addressing a potentially fake review on their Facebook page.
 Although they couldn’t get the review removed or changed, they let the world know that they are willing to address all concerns no matter how bad it may make them look.
 This is reputation management at its finest.